steinmns/Cinema-Stats/README.md

 - A full operation manual will be written once the interface is complete.
 The manual will also be available within the application.

 # Development
-- Currently working on the "Add New Movie" functionality
+- Currently working on the "Insights Page" Functionality
-- Last completed: Tables now display data from the database
+- Last completed: Help Menu

 # Dependencies
 - PyQt5